prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 ## 1. Why

-When deploying Prometheus Agent in Kubernetes, three of the biggest users’ concerns are: load distribution, scalability, and security.
+When deploying Prometheus Agent in Kubernetes, two of the biggest users’ concerns are load distribution and scalability.

-DaemonSet deployment solves all these three concerns:
+DaemonSet deployment is a good solution for these:
 * Load distribution: Each Prometheus Agent pod will only scrape the targets located on the same node.
-Even though the targets on some nodes may produce more metrics than other nodes, the load distribution would be reliable enough.
+Even though the targets on some nodes may produce more metrics than other nodes, the load distribution is reliable enough.
+This has been proven in [Google Cloud Managed Service for Prometheus (GMP)'s operator](https://github.com/GoogleCloudPlatform/prometheus-engine/) which follows a similar approach.
-* Automatic scalability: When new nodes are added to the cluster, new Prometheus Agent pods will be automatically added in the nodes that meet user-defined restrictions (if any).
+* Automatic scalability: When new nodes are added to the cluster, new Prometheus Agent pods will be automatically added in those nodes.
+Users can also select which set of nodes they want to deploy Prometheus Agent and the priority of Prometheus Agent pods compared to other pods on the same node.
-* Security: Since the scraped targets are local to the Prometheus Agent pod (on the same node), the scope of security problems is reduced to each node.

-DaemonSet deployment is especially more suitable for Prometheus Agent than Prometheus, since the storage requirement for the Agent mode is pretty light compared to a fully functional Prometheus server.
+DaemonSet deployment is especially more suitable for Prometheus Agent than Prometheus, since the Agent mode requires (currently around 20 to 30%) less memory, does not produce TSDB blocks on disks, and naturally blocks querying APIs.

-This deployment mode has been implemented in [Google Cloud Managed Service for Prometheus (GMP)](https://github.com/GoogleCloudPlatform/prometheus-engine/), so we have an implementation example to learn from.
-Also, since this deployment has been tested and proven with GMP’s userbase, we can count on that it can solve a large enough number of use cases.
+This deployment mode has been implemented and proven in the Google Cloud Kubernetes Engine (GKE) with [Google Cloud Managed Service for Prometheus (GMP)'s operator](https://github.com/GoogleCloudPlatform/prometheus-engine/), so we can learn on their cases and collaborate on shared improvements together.

 ## 2. Pitfalls of the current solution

-The current (StatefulSet) deployment brings along the corresponding pitfalls:
-* Load management & scalability: Since one or several high-availability Prometheus Agents are responsible for scraping metrics of the whole cluster, users would need to calculate/estimate the load and scalability of the whole cluster to decide on replicas and sharding strategies.
+The key pitfall of managing load distribution and scalability with the current StatefulSet deployment is they are done on the cluster scope.
+In other words, since one or several high-availability Prometheus Agents are responsible for scraping metrics of the whole cluster, users need to calculate/estimate the load and scalability of the whole cluster to decide on replicas and sharding strategies.
 Estimating cluster-wide load and scalability is a much harder task than estimating node-wide load and scalability.
-Even though they can use helping tools like Horizontal Pod Autoscaler (HPA), that's still additional complexity.
+Even though users can use helping tools like Horizontal Pod Autoscaler (HPA), that's still additional complexity.
-* Security: Similarly, cluster-wide security is a much bigger problem than node-wide security.

-At the moment, the proposed DaemonSet deployment mode doesn’t mean to be a replacement for the current StatefulSet mode.
-It’s actually a solution for use cases where StatefulSet may not be the best choice.
-We’ll keep the StatefulSet mode as long as there’s user need for it.
+We're not saying that DaemonSet is superior to StatefulSet.
+In fact, StatefulSet has its own advantages, such as easier storage handling.
+What we're trying to say is DaemonSet can solve some of the existing problems in StatefulSet, and vice versa.
+So DaemonSet is a good deployment option to implement besides StatefulSet.

 ## 3. Audience

-Users with use cases where:
-* Scraped load is very large or hard to estimate.
-* Scalability is hard to predict.
+Users with use cases where scraped load is very large or hard to estimate and/or scalability is hard to predict, so they need an easy way to manage the load distribution and scalability.
-* Security is a big concern.

 ## 4. Goals